JohnnyLin-a/lufa-weekly-canceler/README.md

 # How to run this:

+1. Fork this repo
-1. Configure the LUFA_CANCELER_CONFIG according to the template.
+2. Configure the `LUFA_CANCELER_CONFIG` repository secret in your fork, according to the config.json.template file.
 (Fill in the blanks)
-2. Enable github workflows.
+3. Enable github workflows.